 Bad Rabbit first appeared in 2017 and has similarities to ransomware strains called WannaCry and Petya.

-Disguised as an Adobe Flash installer, a Bad Rabbit attack spreads through drive-by downloads on compromised websites, meaning victims could be exposed to the virus simply by visiting a malicious or compromised website.
+Disguised as an Adobe Flash installer, a Bad Rabbit attack spreads through drive-by downloads on compromised websites, meaning victims could be exposed to the malware simply by visiting a malicious or compromised website.
 The Bad Rabbit malware is embedded into websites using JavaScript injected into the site’s HTML code.

 If a person clicks on the malicious installer, BadRabbit ransomware encrypts files and presents users with an austere black-and-red message.
 It reads in part: “If you see this text, your files are no longer accessible.
 You might have been looking for a way to recover your files.
 Don’t waste your time.”